kestra-io/docs/content/docs/15.migrations/recursive-rendering.md

     cron: "* * * * *"
 ```

-Here, the task `parse_date` will print the expression without rendering it, so the printed output will not be a date but just a string of that variable:
+Here, the task `parse_date` will print the expression without recursively rendering it, so the printed output will be a string of that variable rather than a parsed date:

 ```shell
 {{ trigger.date ?? execution.startDate | date('yyyy-MM-dd') }}